t-willis/work-day-scheduler/README.md

 To use this webapp all you have to do is type whatever you want in the hourly text-boxes and click the save button to the right.
 Any time you refresh your browser or return to the page the previously entered text will re-populate the appropriate field.

+If you want to clear all text-boxes, at the beginning of a new day for example, all you have to do is click the red button at the bottom right of the page.
+A prompt will appear and you can confirm or deny the function happening.

 ---